Causal-Adapter: Taming Text-to-Image Diffusion for Faithful Counterfactual Generation: Experiments

 \section{Experiments}

-We conduct extensive experiments on three counterfactual image generation datasets across different domains: the synthetic \textbf{Pendulum} dataset~\citep{yang2021causalvae}, the human-face dataset \textbf{CelebA}~\citep{liu2015faceattributes}, and the medical imaging dataset \textbf{Alzheimer’s Disease Neuroimaging Initiative (ADNI)}~\citep{petersen2010alzheimer}.
-We follow the benchmarking experimental settings~\citep{melistas2024benchmarking,komanduri2024causal} for fair comparison.
+We conduct experiments on four counterfactual image generation datasets across different domains: the synthetic \textbf{Pendulum} dataset~\citep{yang2021causalvae}, the human-face dataset \textbf{CelebA}~\citep{liu2015faceattributes} and its high-resolution restoration~\textbf{CelebA-HQ}~\citep{karras2017progressive}, and the medical imaging dataset \textbf{Alzheimer’s Disease Neuroimaging Initiative (ADNI)}~\citep{petersen2010alzheimer}.
+We follow the benchmarking experimental settings~\citep{melistas2024benchmarking,komanduri2024causal,rasal2025diffusion} for fair comparison.
 During evaluation, we follow the official setups for each of the datasets and report:~(1) Effectiveness: whether the intervention succeeds, measured by pretrained classifiers using F1-score or MAE depending on the attribute type.~(2) Composition: reconstruction quality under null interventions, measured by MAE and LPIPS distance.~(3) Realism: visual quality of counterfactual images, evaluated with Fréchet Inception Distance (FID).~(4) Minimality: non-intervened attributes remain minimally affected, assessed with the Counterfactual Latent Divergence (CLD) metric.
 Implementation details are presented in Appendix~\ref{Appendix:data_implement}.